ArduPilot/MethodicConfigurator/README.md

-# Everyone should be able to configure ArduPilot for their vehicles
+# Everyone will be able to configure ArduPilot for their vehicles on their first attempt

 <!--
 SPDX-FileCopyrightText: 2024 Amilcar do Carmo Lucas <amilcar.lucas@iav.de>